red, patterned chair in front of green, granite like wall

 Human Ecology MS

 The Master of Science in Human Ecology offers multi-disciplinary coursework that focuses on current theories and strategies for creating, managing, and evaluating settings that promote human and community development.
 Students are exposed to current research and practice that integrates: (a) the promotion of human and family development with (b) perspectives on building effective organizations and sustainable communities.
 Students create their own specialization through elective courses and the completion of a real-world capstone project.
-Specializations are designed so that students can name their expertise to prospective employees.
+Specializations are designed so that students can name their expertise to prospective employers.

 This program is intended as a terminal, professional degree.
 Students interested in a PhD, MFA or other graduate degrees in the School of Human Ecology may apply separately to these programs.